 (B) for a volunteer with face-to-face contact with a client for the first time on or after September 1, 2009, at least every twelve months.

-(6) The agency must immediately stop using the services of an unlicensed volunteer for duties that would or do include face-to-face contact with a client when the agency becomes aware:
+(6) The agency must immediately stop using the services of an unlicensed volunteer for duties that would or do include face-to-face contact with a client when the agency becomes aware that:

-(A) that the unlicensed volunteer is designated in the NAR or the EMR as unemployable; or
+(A) the unlicensed volunteer is designated in the NAR or the EMR as unemployable; or

-(B) that the unlicensed volunteer's criminal history check reveals conviction of a crime that bars employment or that the agency has determined is a contraindication to employment.
+(B) the unlicensed volunteer's criminal history check reveals conviction of a crime that bars employment or that the agency has determined is a contraindication to employment.

-(c) Upon request by DADS, an agency must provide documentation to demonstrate compliance with subsections (a) and (b) of this section.
+(c) Upon request by HHSC, an agency must provide documentation to demonstrate compliance with subsections (a) and (b) of this section.

-(d) An agency that contracts with another agency or organization for an unlicensed person to provide home health services, hospice services, or personal assistance services under arrangement must also comply with the requirements in §97.289(c) - (d) of this subchapter (relating to Independent Contractors and Arranged Services).
+(d) An agency that contracts with another agency or organization for an unlicensed person to provide home health services, hospice services, or personal assistance services under arrangement must also comply with the requirements in §558.289(c)-(d) of this subchapter (relating to Independent Contractors and Arranged Services).